-Properties of nerves, Excitability & directions of conduction in the nerve impulse
+Properties of nerves, Excitability and directions of conduction in the nerve impulse

 A nerve fiber or axon is a long, slender projection of a nerve cell, or neuron, invertebrates, It conducts electrical impulses known as action potentials away from the nerve cell body.
 The axon can transmit information to different neurons, muscles, and glands.
 Nerve fibers are three types which are group A nerve fibers, group B nerve fibers, and group C nerve fibers.